 #19: The Body Issue

-This issue intends to create a collage that address the body and all its myriad forms & functions, flaws & failures, its miracles, its magnetism, the way the body shows up in culture, in memory, in childhood, in dreams, in our understanding of self.
-Featuring TATTOOS by one of NYC’s finest Tattoo artists, the winners of our POETRY, CREATIVE NONFICTION, FICTION, & CHILDREN’S LITERATURE contests, & a Middle Grade novel-in-verse that’s also a book-within-a-book.
+This issue address the body and all its myriad forms & functions, flaws & failures, its miracles, its magnetism, the way the body shows up in culture, in memory, in childhood, in dreams, in our understanding of self.
+Featuring TATTOOS by one of NYC’s finest Tattoo artists, the winners of our POETRY, CREATIVE NONFICTION, FICTION, & CHILDREN’S LITERATURE contests, a Middle Grade novel-in-verse that’s also a book-within-a-book, & the cover artist’s self-portraits.

 Published 2015. $8 Purchase here.